 By mail – Send photocopies of your driver’s license and fishing license (showing expiration date) and a $10 check (persons 70 years of age and older are eligible for a free permit with proof of age) made out to Troy City Clerk to:

 433 River Street

 Troy, NY 12180

 In person – Bring your driver’s license, fishing license, and $10 cash or check to the City Clerk’s Office at City Hall during regular business hours 8:30 a.m – 4:30 pm Monday – Friday.
 City Hall is located at 433 River Street, 5th floor, Troy, NY 12180.

-Tomhannock Reservoir Provides a variety of sport fishing – During the open water season, yellow perch, black crappie and bluegill comprise the biggest share of the panfish catch, while smallmouth bass are the most important game fish.
-Largemouth bass, chain pickerel and walleye are also available.
-During the ice fishing season, the action centers around yellow perch, black crappie and chain pickerel.
+The Tomhannock Reservoir provides a variety of sport fishing.
+During the open water season, yellow perch, black crappie, and bluegill comprise the biggest share of the panfish catch, while smallmouth bass are the most important game fish.
+Largemouth bass, chain pickerel, and walleye are also available.
+During the ice fishing season, the action centers around yellow perch, black crappie, and chain pickerel.
 Bluegill and walleye round out the catch.

-Tomhannock Reservoir, a 1700-acre public water supply, services Troy and surrounding communities – For this reason, special rules and regulations apply to protect its water quality.
+Tomhannock Reservoir, a 1700-acre public water supply, services Troy and surrounding communities.
+For this reason, special rules and regulations apply to protect its water quality.
 Boating and wading are prohibited.
-Except as otherwise provided, the Environmental Conservation Law (ECL) and the Department of Environmental Conservation (DEC) orders with respect to open seasons, size limits and catch limits shall be in effect.
+Except as otherwise provided, the Environmental Conservation Law and the Department of Environmental Conservation rules about open seasons, size limits, and catch limits are in effect.